CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: CEPA Detection Inversion Method

-For each putative backdoor target class $t$ and source class(es) $s$, we formulate an optimization problem, seeking sample-wise input perturbations ($\delta_x$) which: 1) induce misclassification to the putative target class $t$; 2) are inconspicuous (small); and 3) $\sim$ induce a {\it common} perturbation of the embedded feature vector $f(x)$ (which is a putative backdoor pattern).
-A backdoor detection can then be made if: 1) the induced embedded feature vector perturbations have small variation about their mean ($\mu$) (with this mean treated as the common backdoor pattern in the embedded space) and 2) the common perturbation $\mu$ has unusually {\it large} magnitude (consistent with the backdoor overfitting phenomenon observed in \cite{MMBD}).
-Likewise, for class pairs ($s,t)$ that are {\it not} involved in a backdoor attack, we expect that the estimated input perturbations $\delta_x$ will essentially amount to {\it adversarial perturbations} (associated with adversarial inputs, i.e. test-time evasion attacks, e.g. \cite{CW}).
-For successful TTE attacks on two different input samples $x$ and $x'$ from the same class, there is {\it no} expectation that they will induce a {\it common} perturbation $\mu$ in the embedded space, i.e. we would expect that the variance about $\mu$ in the embedded space will be high for non-backdoor class pairs.
-Moreover, for such pairs, since there is no backdoor mapping, there will be no ``backdoor overfitting'', i.e. we would expect that for such pairs $\|\mu\|$ will be small compared to that for the backdoor class pair.
+For each putative backdoor target class $t$ or, to account for possible one-to-one attacks, each putative target class $t$ paired with a putative source class $s\not = t$, we formulate an optimization problem, seeking sample-wise input perturbations ($\delta_x$) which: 1) induce misclassification to the putative target class $t$; 2) are inconspicuous (small), in some well-defined sense; and 3) induce a {\it common} perturbation of the embedded feature vector $f(\cdot)$ (which is a putative backdoor pattern).
+A backdoor detection can then be made if: 1) the $\delta_x$ have {\it e.g.} an unusually small average norm across all samples, denoted as $\|\Bar{\delta}\|$, 2) the induced embedded feature vector perturbations have unusually small variation about their mean ($\mu$) (with this mean treated as the common backdoor pattern in the embedded space), and/or 3) the common perturbation vector $\mu$ has unusually {\it large} magnitude (consistent with the backdoor overfitting phenomenon observed in \cite{MMBD}).
+Likewise, for class pairs ($s,t)$ {\it not} involved in a backdoor attack, the estimated input perturbations $\delta_x$ should essentially amount to {\it adversarial perturbations}, e.g., \cite{CW}.
+For successful adversarial perturbations on two distinct input samples $x$ and $x'$ from the same class, there is {\it no} expectation that they will induce a {\it common} perturbation $\mu$ in the embedded space, i.e., we would expect that the variance about $\mu$ in the embedded space will be high for non-backdoor class pairs.
+Moreover, for such pairs, since there is no backdoor mapping, there will be no ``backdoor overfitting'', i.e., we would expect that for such pairs $\|\mu\|$ will be small compared to that for the backdoor class pair.
+Finally, via backdoor data poisoning, the model may learn to recognize {\it very subtle} patterns (e.g., a single-pixel modification, or minute per-pixel changes).
+By contrast, much larger input changes may be required for a successful TTE attack (inducing a targeted class decision change).

-Accordingly, for each (source, target) class pair $(s,t)$ we define the objective function to be minimized over the sample-wise input perturbations $\delta_x$ and the common embedded perturbation $\mu$:
+Accordingly, specialized for one-to-one attacks, for a given putative (source, target) class pair $(s,t)$, we define the objective function to be minimized over the sample-wise input perturbations $\delta_x$\footnote{While $\delta_x$ {\it is} a function of the class pair $(s,t)$, we omit making this dependence explicit for notational concision.} and the common embedded perturbation $\mu$: